-Baechler uses various mediums in his paintings by combining drawings and collage.
+His use of various mediums in his paintings by combining drawings and collage.
 His imagery includes nostalgic banal objects that draw associations with childhood; grammar school primers, old maps, and children’s drawings, a skull, a rose, a globe, and a soccer ball.
-Despite the associations with the graffiti art movement, Baechler emphasized that his art is rooted in abstraction.
-Mostly known as a painter, Baechler's three-dimensional work alludes to the sculptural works of Roy Lichtenstein, Alex Katz, and Carroll Dunham.
+Despite the associations with the graffiti art movement, however, the artist emphasizes that his art is rooted in abstraction.